dials/dials/doc/sphinx/about.rst

 Development Teams
 =================

-DIALS East
+DIALS UK
 ----------

 Development of DIALS in the UK is funded by the `Wellcome Trust`_, `Diamond Light Source`_ and `CCP4`_, and led by `Dr Gwyndaf Evans`_.

-DIALS West
+DIALS US
 ----------

-Development of DIALS at `Lawrence Berkeley National Laboratory`_, USA is led by `Dr Nicholas Sauter`_ and supported by `National Institutes of Health`_ / `National Institute of General Medical Sciences`_ grant R01-GM117126: *DIALS:
+Development of DIALS at `Lawrence Berkeley National Laboratory`_, USA is led by `Dr Aaron Brewster`_ and supported by `National Institutes of Health`_ / `National Institute of General Medical Sciences`_ grant R24GM154040: *DIALS: supporting structural biology through open source diffraction processing software*.
-New Computational Methods to Enable Challenging Crystallographic Experiments*.
 Work at LBNL is performed under `Department of Energy`_ contract DE-AC02-05CH11231.